By Margaret Friedenauer

 “There was some form or other of harassment – verbal, physical, sexual – almost every time we worked together,” she said.

 Goodwin says there were witnesses to the harassment, but none who could be reached for comment.
-Several other women in Haines and Skagway say they either witnessed or experienced harassment by Joel, but have not wanted their names used publically.
+Several other women in Haines and Skagway say they either witnessed or experienced harassment by Joel, but have not wanted their names used publicly.

 As the harassment increased, Goodwin says she became more stressed.
 She began seeing a counselor.
 She mentioned some of the incidents to her doctor when she complained of not being able to sleep.
 In March 2011 she decided to finally make an official complaint to Chief of Police Gary Lowe.